 The regime is available to:

-In addition, non-resident companies with an Italian PE can be included in the fiscal unity as a consolidated entity (if resident in a EU/EEA Member State).
+In addition, non-resident companies with an Italian permanent establishment can be included in the fiscal unity as a consolidated entity (if resident in an EU/EEA member state).

 All entities included in the fiscal unity must have tax years ending on the same date.